MIT Alert FAQs

 Will I be contacted by MIT Alert for closures or cancellations (e.g. winter weather)?

-Will I be charged for text messages sent by MIT?
+Will I be charged for MIT Alert text messages or voice calls?

 How do I unsubscribe from MIT Alert?

-Can parents, spouses, or other people sign up to receive MIT Alerts?
+Can parents, spouses, or others subscribe to receive MIT Alerts?

-During campus emergencies, updates are also posted to the MIT emergency website and on social media on Facebook (MIT Alert, MIT EM, and MIT Police) and Twitter (@MITAlert, @MITprepared and @MITPolice).
+In addition, alerts are also posted to publicly available sources such as the MIT emergency webpage and on social media on Facebook (MIT Alert, MIT EM, and MIT Police) and Twitter (@MITAlert, @MITprepared and @MITPolice).
 During emergencies, we urge members of the MIT community to be in touch with their families directly to communicate their status.